BloodDValz/Custom-Bookmark-Extractor/README.md

 - Select All / Deselect All with one click (or via the column heading)
 - **Drag-to-reorder** bookmarks and folders within the tree
   - Toggle a lock/unlock button to enable or disable reordering
+- **Undo / Redo** — unlimited undo and redo for all tree changes (reordering, check toggles, bulk renames)
+- **Breadcrumb bar** — shows the full folder path of the selected item; folder segments are clickable and jump to that folder in the tree
+- **Jump to Folder** (`Ctrl+G`) — type-to-filter dialog listing all folders; arrow keys navigate, Enter jumps to the selection
+- **Filter dialog** — filter the visible tree by:
+  - Item type (bookmarks only, folders only, or all)
+  - `ADD_DATE` date range (YYYY-MM-DD or Unix timestamp)
+  - One or more specific folders
+  - Active filters shown as dismissible chips; clear individually or all at once
+- **Expand All / Collapse All** and **Expand Subfolders / Collapse Subfolders** toggle buttons
+- **Bulk Rename** — find-and-replace across Name or URL fields across all bookmarks
+  - Live preview table with before/after diff
+  - Tick or untick individual matches before applying
+  - Supports case-sensitive and case-insensitive matching
 - Side panel shows selection info: count of selected bookmarks and folders, plus the URL of the last selected item
 - Export selected bookmarks (preserving folder structure) to a clean Netscape HTML file
+  - `ADD_DATE` is preserved in all exports
+- Non-blocking file loading — large files are parsed on a background thread so the UI stays responsive

 ### ⊕ Duplicates Mode
 - Load a single bookmark file and automatically detect all URLs that appear more than once